neurobagel/annotation-tool/.github/pull_request_template.md

 - [ ] PR links to GitHub issue with mention `Closes #XXXX`
 - [ ] Tests pass
 - [ ] Checks pass
+- [ ] If the PR changes the default [Neurobagel `config.json` or any of the term files](https://github.com/neurobagel/communities/tree/main/configs/Neurobagel), make sure their respective counterparts in [neurobagel communities repo](https://github.com/neurobagel/communities) have been updated accordingly.

 For new features:
 - [ ] Tests have been added